 Music festivals are, almost by definition, supposed to have their fingers on the cultural pulse.
 Thus it hardly augurs well that the Beyond the Valley festival—a new player in Australia’s already-crowded music festival scene, to take place on Phillip Island over New Year’s Eve and New Year’s Day—has chosen to promote itself through a series of videos that tick nearly every box of colonial appropriation from Native American cultural traditions.
 A debate about the use and misuse of war bonnets (traditionally worn only by male warriors of certain Plains Indian groups) has been raging in both North America and the United Kingdom since a Canadian electronic music festival, Bass Coast, advised attendees that war bonnets or anything resembling them would not be permitted onsite.
 For an Australian festival to launch a publicity campaign that places white Australians in war bonnets front and centre in this climate looks less like carelessness than a deliberate provocation.

 Despite this, the reaction to Beyond the Valley’s appropriative branding has hardly been fierce.
 On social media a few brave souls made some noise by posting on the Festival’s Facebook page—including an incredible pro bono MS Paint rebrand by a concerned observer—and firing off some angry tweets.
 Some unflattering coverage in Tonedeaf and The Monthly compared the festival’s branding to Meredith Music Festival’s recent addition of ‘offensive costumes’ to their list of banned items.
 The organisers of Beyond the Valley have since issued an apology of sorts: “Our artwork reflects a love of global traditions and is in no way intended to challenge or offend and we sincerely apologise to those who have perceived our artwork and branding as offensive.”
 This tepid fauxpology has not been accompanied by any concrete plans for the festival’s rebranding, although a story at theMusic.com.au claims that “[the festival] are now doing ‘everything they can’ to remove offensive footage, including a video on their website that included a male in a war bonnet, and will be changing the name of their premium camping option from ‘Chief Camp’.”
-The promotional videos still remain online,1 and the festival’s website is still branded with hokey simulacra of Native American symbolism: bear claws, particoloured bird plumage, and crossed arrows abound.
+The promotional videos still remain online, ((The videos in question have been removed by Beyond the Valley’s publicity team since the original publication of this article.)) and the festival’s website is still branded with hokey simulacra of Native American symbolism: bear claws, particoloured bird plumage, and crossed arrows abound.

 The festival’s core audience seems not to care at all about the issue or the apology—indeed, most of the feedback about the apology on the festival’s Facebook page appears to be of the ‘political correctness gone mad!’ and ‘reverse racism!’ variety.
 One particularly memorable response—‘liked’ by the festival’s Facebook page itself—says of the festival’s critics, “You stand for ‘equality’ yet are asking people to change their artwork because they want to use parts of a culture that isn’t theres [sic].
 I just hope that one day you can get on my motherfucking level and evolve.”
 This may have more than a little to do with white Australians’ notorious inability to perceive or care about racism beyond all but the most egregious cases (such as a Darlinghurst café owner who recently point-blank told a job interviewee that he wouldn’t be hired because he is black).
 But the general lack of outrage about the festival’s branding and its half-hearted ‘we’re sorry if you were offended’ apology also has much to do with white Australian culture’s disavowal of our country’s own Indigenous past, and its position within broader global cultural flows and counter-flows.